 Phasor Diagram of a Synchronous Generator at Unity P.F

-- The given diagram shows the relation among the parameter like phase voltage (Vø), internal generated voltage (EA), armature current (IA), synchronous reactance (XS) and some other factors by phasor diagram when the generator is working with the resistive load and have unity power factor.
+- The given diagram shows the relation among the parameters like phase voltage (Vø), internal generated voltage (EA), armature current (IA), synchronous reactance (XS) and some other factors by phasor diagram when the generator is working with the resistive load and have unity power factor.

 Vø= EA – jXsIA– RAIA